ngraves51/Portfolio/final-project/FinalProject_NickGraves.md

 ![IMG_20210802_012939134](https://user-images.githubusercontent.com/78768280/127814210-75156fae-da67-4979-bfc0-c89507e818ae.jpg)
 [Source Link](https://www.ftc.gov/news-events/press-releases/2013/02/ftc-study-five-percent-consumers-had-errors-their-credit-reports)

+Here are some initial wireframes that I will refine to develop my data visualizations.
+First I have a simple line graph that shows the rise in credit report complaints over the last decade.
+I like that it is easy to understand and gets the point across, but I may add a few things in future revisions.
+For example, I may add another layer, such as mortgage complaints.
+This would show a rise in credit reporting complaints and a fall in mortgage complaints over the last 10 years.
+Additionally, I am not quite sure about what to do with 2021 data.
+I think that it should be included, as this data is important.
+Although it is also not a complete year, and the chart makes it look like the number of complaints dropped sharply after 2020.
+I will conduct user research on this component to see what others may think.
 <div class="flourish-embed flourish-chart" data-src="visualisation/6895114"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 [Dataset Link](https://github.com/ngraves51/Portfolio/blob/main/final-project/CFPB_CreditReportingComplaintsLastDecade.csv)

+Here I looked at different types of consumer complaints in 2020.
+I used a stacked area chart to emphasize the total amount of complaints as well as their proportions.
+I think that it demonstrates the comparative weight of the credit reporting complaints well.
+Although, perhaps a bit too much as all the blue is a bit 'all-encompasing'.
+I am also interested in seeing what insights user research will show me here.
 <div class="flourish-embed flourish-chart" data-src="visualisation/6894884"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 [Dataset Link](https://github.com/ngraves51/Portfolio/blob/main/final-project/CFPB_CreditReportingComplaints2020.csv)

+This final visualization
 <div class="flourish-embed flourish-chart" data-src="visualisation/6895244"><script src="https://public.flourish.studio/resources/embed.js"></script></div>